 The Spanish Language Certificate Program is designed for students, adult learners, and working professionals who wish to develop proficiency in Spanish to enhance their academic and career opportunities.
 Students enrolled in the Certificate Program are required to complete fifteen (15) credits in the study of Spanish beginning at the intermediate level; students can receive up to six (6) credits towards the Certificate Program through study abroad.
 The Certificate Program provides students with the flexibility to pursue Spanish at the advanced level without completing the requirements of an academic major or minor.

-For more information, please contact Dr. Paola Bianco, Associate Professor of Spanish, or Jenny Blanchard, Coordinator of the Language Institute.
+For more information, please contact Dr. Paola Bianco, Associate Professor of Spanish.